Subscribe & Save 5% on hundreds of items!

 Cigarillos vs. Minis: Understanding the Key Differences for the Modern Smoker

 The smallest cigar in your tin might actually be the most complex smoke you have all week.
-Over 60% of enthusiasts settle for hot, paper-wrapped tobacco because they assume size dictates quality.
+Over 60% of enthusiasts settle for hot, paper-wrapped tobacco like Swisher Sweet because they assume size dictates quality.
 Understanding the cigarillos vs minis difference proves otherwise.
 You want the rich, leathery notes of a full-sized vitola even when your schedule only allows for a quick 10-minute pause.

 It's frustrating to spend $15 on a tin of small cigars only to find they lack the premium construction of their hand-rolled counterparts.
 You will discover the technical and sensory differences needed to identify true mini versions of premium blends.
 This ensures you stop wasting money on subpar sticks and find a short-format smoke that fits your lifestyle.